benfulcher/mouseStructuralConnectivity/README.md

 Code for estimating interareal axonal connectivity in mouse.

 Data are from (and any work using this should cite):

 Oh, S. W. et al. A mesoscale connectome of the mouse brain.
 Nature **508**, 207–214 (2014).

+And for the re-analysis of these data by Ypma and Bullmore:

+Ypma, R. J. F. & Bullmore, E. T. Statistical Analysis of Tract-Tracing Experiments Demonstrates a Dense, Complex Cortical Network in the Mouse.
+PLoS Comp.
+Biol. **12**, e1005104–22 (2016).

 Example usage: